-Please review the following project outlines and choose an area you would like to investigate further.
-You can discuss with the module leaders Thrishantha Nanayakkara, Petar Kormushev, Nicolas Rojas, and Weston Baxter to identify a refined research question to investigate deeper.
+Please review the following indicative project outlines and choose an area you would like to investigate further.
+You can discuss with the module leaders Thrishantha Nanayakkara, Petar Kormushev, Nicolas Rojas, and Weston Baxter to identify a refined research question to investigate deeper or you can propose a new project.
 You can do a project in a team of up to 3 members.
 You will work in the robotics research labs in the basement of the Dyson Building to conduct experiments.
 You will also get the support of the research teams in the robotics labs.

 - Robo-patient: Medical students learn to perform an abdominal physical examination of patients following scientific briefing sessions and demonstrations from experts.
 Complex factors and their interactions sometimes unknown to the expert, condition these demonstrations.
 For instance, our recent findings show that haptic information gain during physical examination of a soft tissue phantom depends on how we control stiffness, force, and speed of fingers.
 Though speed can be observed, a student finds it hard to estimate how the expert controls internal body variables like stiffness and force of fingers.
 These complexities can be further compounded by gender and culture biases of interpreting patient’s facial expressions as a feedback to test a medical hypothesis during examination.
 A systematic graduation from simple to complex scenarios of learning can potentially improve teaching and learning in medical education.
 Since the availability of the right patient cases within a learning period is beyond the control of students and trainers, a robotic patient with controllable and sensorised phantom organs to present key abnormalities like liver enlargement, appendicitis, gastrointestinal infections, and a controllable face with different ethnic and gender backgrounds to present facial expressions of pain during physical examination will allow us to develop a new teaching and learning paradigm in medical education.
 The key objective of this project is to understand what human participants do to maximize haptic information gain during a physical examination in different patient contexts.
 The primary patient contexts considered in this project are gender, age, and ethnicity rendered by the robotic face.
 The internal organ conditions will be presented using a robotic phantom abdomen already available.
 The student(s) can choose to project an animated face onto a soft robotic face and use a clever combination of animation and facial tissue actuation to present pain expressions to render a maximum sense of agency.
 An animated video projection could potentially allow presenting different gender and culture backgrounds of the patient without having to fabricate many soft robotic faces.
 Students will also measure palpation forces, movements, and muscle activity of the physical examiner using sensors already available in the laboratory.